myEvolv-Development-Community/myEvolvCode/README.md

 1. Do not post any PHI
     - Self explanatory.
     - This includes screenshots.
     - **If a pull request has PHI in it, do not submit the pull request.
-Once it’s on GitHub, assume that it cannot be taken off and that it’s visible to anyone on the internet.**
+Once it's on GitHub, assume that it cannot be taken off and that it's visible to anyone on the internet.**
 2. Do not post proprietary NetSmart content
     - Example of non-proprietary code:

     ```
-    getFormElement(‘actual_date’);
+    getFormElement('actual_date');
     ```
     - Example of proprietary code: